maxrossello/redmine_themes/README.md

 * Bold subproject names on project listing
 * Make "not my" prjects grey on project list

-Other Proressive plugins for Redmine
+Other Progressive plugins for Redmine
 ------------------------------------

 * [Progressive Projects List](http://stgeneral.github.io/redmine-progressive-projects-list/) - overall projects status on one page.